 Ashiatsu is Japanese-origin practice method which elevates massage to new heights - literally - by having the therapist walk on your back!

-This back walking massage is called Ashiatsu and is a type of deep tissue massage.
+This back walking massage is a type of deep tissue massage.
 Therapists use bare feet and body weight, rather than hands, to perform the treatment.

 Its name comes from the Japanese words for foot and pressure: Ashiatsu (足圧) = Ashi (足) foot + Atsu (圧) pressure

 Therapists stand next to you, over you, and even on top of you, and press, stretch and squeeze your muscles using the toes, heels and balls of their feet to massage your body.